 Grief and sadness caught me off guard

 But, wow… that stray thought really made me wonder.
 How could I think that?
 I have wonderful friends, a loving partner, my colleagues are positive, uplifting people, I love my job and am squarely in my purpose… but still that nagging dispiritedness.
 It caught me off guard.
+I had unresolved grief.

 I felt alone in my grief